 Live Action Television

-- Played straight and subverted in the Destroyermen series.
+Played straight in the Destroyermen series.
 The term "high chief" is used for both males and females, contrary to using "chieftess" with even a character lampshading it.
-It is subverted, however, in that the kingdoms of Aryaal and B'mbaado the terms king and queen are used for their respective genders.
+It is averted, however, in the kingdoms of Aryaal and B'mbaado, where the terms "king" and "queen" are used for the respective genders.

-- Likewise, in The Elder Scrolls V Skyrim the Jarls (pronounced "Yarls") can be either male or female, and apparently children can inherit the title from their parents regardless of gender.
+Likewise, in The Elder Scrolls V: Skyrim the Jarls (pronounced "Yarls" and taken from an old Scandinavian term for "Earl") can be either male or female, and apparently children can inherit the title from their parents regardless of gender.

 Blended and Other Examples